tasmanvs/synth/.github/instructions/copilot_instructions.instructions.md

 ---
+applyTo: '**'
+---
+Use bazelisk instead of bazel

+---
 applyTo: '*.cc, *.h, *.cpp, *.hpp'
 ---
 Member variables should have `_` suffix.
 Variables should be snake_case
 Functions should be PascalCase